phthic/soupkitchens/app/views/static/notes.md

 FIX -- Users/index -- how to delete duplicates
 FIX -- find a way that a user can click to see comments stats, all on one page.

--FIX SCOPE ISSUE DONE --maybe chck again
+-FIX SCOPE ISSUE DONE --maybe check again
  FIX view issue related to scope
   Tried to do this, no luck yet:
         <p> The person who has left the most reviews is <%= @user.most_comments %>
           scope :most_comments, -> { User.all.comments.count }
+--> spent the morning playing with scopes, scheduled 1:1

+FIX -- email - I used email_field - it checks for @ and for somthing after @ but still a bad email entry can get by.

 Know expected return data of methods --